 wanted to make certain there was no short between the hot lead from the

 passive pickup to the shielded ground wire.

 READY FOR THE ACID TEST

-In summation, I am totally stoked with the way the
+In summation, I was initially stoked with the way the

-Fishman Jerry Douglas Series, Under Saddle pickup performs.
-The reso sounds great
+Fishman Jerry Douglas Series, Under Saddle pickup performs, but the

 without plugged into an amplifier/PA system and is light years ahead of

 Fishman's older model piezo pickup disk that attached to the resonator cone

 I am having a problem with the high G string, which

 seems to be producing overtones or harmonics and sounding wiry when played open, but not as